 There's one more thing I'd like to share about this event before I finish this posting.
 We were witness to something absolutely remarkable; in fact, it almost defies words.
 And it wasn't about amazing skill, or a really fast athlete.
 It's about a man named Mathieu Razanakolona, from the skiing powerhouse country of Madagascar.
 Yes, that Madagascar.
 He was Madagascar's only representative in those games, and Madagascar's first ever Winter Olympian.
 Mr. Razanakolona was atrocious.
 He was horrible.
 He was one of the very worst skiers in the whole group that came down the mountain that day.
 He couldn't catch an edge.
 He fell over, and over, and over.
 He missed gates left and right.
 But, somehow, he marched back up and went around them in proper direction.
 With each stumble the crowd gasped and became silent as he picked himself up and kept going.
 Through nothing but unshakable persistence and the fiercest of determination, Mr. Razanakolona somehow crossed the finish line, upright, and earned 43rd spot in the final standings.
 The applause and standing ovation he received lasted over 2 minutes.
 People were crying (they really were), unable to contain their tears overjoyed at his impossible finish.
 In my entire life I have never seen anything like what this man did.
 He could have given up at many points along the race, like so many others much better than him did.
 He was expected to do very poorly, very likely to finish dead last, if at all.
 But none of that mattered to him.
 Although he represented Madagascar, he was skiing for himself, and was not going to be denied his due finish on that day.
 And finish he did.
 And so maybe you'll forgive me for saying that even in the hardest of times, I sometimes think back to Mr. Razanakolona's determination, and what he accomplished that day, despite all the odds.
 And it continues to inspire me to this day.
 I am absolutely certain that if you had been there, you'd be just as impressed as we were.
 To this day Kathy and I still talk about it.

+Okay, enough jibber jab, let's get to the ultra-fun stuff.
+Ski Jumping!
 This event was probably the highlight of our entire Olympics.
 Ski jumping has had a special mystique for me ever since I was a kid and saw the famous ABC Wide World of Sports "Agony of Defeat" video every Saturday (look up the immortal Vinko Bogataj and you'll see what I mean).
 We made it to the last of the ski jumping events: team competition (combined scores of 4 jumpers from each team) jumping off the 'large' hill, as opposed to the 'small' hill.
 Of course, there's a party going on even before we get there.
 This pair of Germans had a hefty head start on us: Check out the kickass headwear with eagles on skis.
 And not to be outdone, the Olympics mascots showed up, just like Mickey and Minnie at Disney.
 Is it me, or does the one on the right look a little like Cheech Marin?
 So if you hadn't already picked up on this thread already, the Olympics is really an excuse to come out and celebrate with a bunch of strangers.
 From other countries.
 Everyone's pretty merry.
 Check out the lady holding the American flag in the left corner (you might recognize her...)
 Here are some really happy Slovenians.
 And the Norwegians took the cake.
 Perhaps because they were the most used to the cold...it was freakin' freezing that night, like single digits.
 Whatever 'woohoo!' sounds like in Norwegian, they were screaming it.Okay, let's get to the meat of the jumping; first, a short lesson in geometry.
 Each jumper comes off the start hill with significant speed (60+ mph), launches horizontally, and then free falls in a parabolic arch, carried by his forward momentum as gravity pulls him down.
 The freefall lasts several seconds, carrying him hundreds of feet down and hundreds of feet forward.
 Here's the really amazing part: the slope of the hill is an exact match of the jumper's arc of flight, so the jumper is never really more than 5-10 feet of the ground at any time - the hill slope 'falls' at the same rate as the jumper.
 At some point, the 'K' point, the inflection of the curve changes, and the slope 'comes up' to meet the still falling jumper.
 Any jump going further than the hill's K point (each hill is different) is considered a really good jump.
 Here's a good example: You can see the first red line, here marked K 125, or 125 meters in vertical distance from launch point to hill inflection.
 By convention, K + 15 meters equals the 'Hill Size.'
 (Really HUGE hills can reach 200 meters!)
 This hill here is a 140 meter hill, which still counts as a rather large hill.
 The landing target zone is marked for the jumpers, which you can easily see above.
 So all a jumper has to do is zip down the start hill, gain significant speed, launch off the horizontal edge at the end, free fall in a ballistic parabola down the hill, (all the while adjusting his aerodynamic shape to maximize his forward carry), aim for the landing, and put his skis down at the last possible moment and not crash.
 That's it!
 Of course, pictures do not give it justice, but lucky for you, I shot some clips so you can see for yourself.
 You can clearly see how the jumper falls down the hill 'with' the slope.
 (If you speak German, you might also get a chuckle at the end of this one...)

 Same thing, though a bit further than the first one (actually, this is a really good jump).
 Check out Kathy's cameo at the end of the clip.